 Douglas Day is an event in Fort Langley that marks the day when Sir James Douglas proclaimed British Columbia to be a colony at the fort in 1858.

-Taking place annually at the Fort Langley National Historic Site in November, the event is an opportunity to commemorate James Douglas’s multicultural legacy and celebrate Black, Scottish, Métis and Indigenous arts, food, music and dance.
+The event takes place annually at Fort Langley National Historic Site in autumn.
+It’s an opportunity to commemorate James Douglas’ multicultural legacy and celebrate with a variety of arts, food, music and dance.
+The event used to be called “Douglas Day.”
+Now, though, it’s called James Douglas: A Multicultural Legacy.

 This article contains the following information about Douglas Day at Fort Langley: